Alexander Fiske-Harrison: Background and personal life

 He is the youngest son of Clive Fiske Harrison.
 His brother Jules William Fiske Harrison was, according to The Times, a "skilled and fearless skier" who died in a skiing accident in Zermatt, Switzerland in 1988.

 He was educated at Eton and the University of Oxford, followed by The London School of Economics and Political Science and the University of London.
-He studied biological sciences and philosophy, as undergraudate and postgraduate.
-He is doing postgraduate work at the School of Neuroscience at King's College London.
+He studied biological sciences and philosophy, as undergraduate and postgraduate and is presently studying neuroscience at King's College London.

 He also trained at the Method acting school, the Stella Adler Conservatory in New York City, when Marlon Brando was its chairman.
-(He was consultant on the Academy Award-nominated Universal Pictures' documentary on Brando, Listen To Me Marlon).

-Fiske-Harrison was romantically linked in the Spanish press to Austrian professional polo player Klarina Pichler, and captain of Las Sacras Romanas - 'The Holy Romans' - an international polo team which he sponsored to the semi-finals at Cowdray Park and other tournaments.
-Previously he had been linked in the British press to Old Etonian former British Army Officer Lord Brocket's daughter, the Hon.
-Antalya Nall-Cain, later Princess Antalya of Prussia, and before that to Old Etonian former British Cabinet Minister Jonathan Aitken's daughter, Miss Alexandra Aitken.
+Fiske-Harrison received the Boisedale Life Davidoff Bon Viveur of the Year award at the 2024 luncheon.

+He is half owner of the only thoroughbred stallion in professional polo today and its top sire, Elstar, and he split a share in the racehorse Romany King with schoolfriend the Marquess of Stafford.

 Journalism

-Fiske-Harrison has written for newspapers and magazines including The Times, Financial Times, The Daily Telegraph, The Times Literary Supplement, GQ, and The Spectator, magazines and has been himself featured in the society pages of the Telegraph, Evening Standard and Condé Nast's Tatler.
+Fiske-Harrison has written for newspapers and magazines including The Times, Financial Times, The Daily Telegraph, The Times Literary Supplement, GQ, The Spectator, and Prospect, and has been himself featured in the society pages of the Telegraph, Evening Standard and Condé Nast's Tatler.

-He has been interviewed and provided commentary on broadcast media outlets including the BBC, CNN, Al-Jazeera, Discovery Channel, US National Public Radio. and the Australian Broadcasting Corporation National Radio.
+He has been interviewed and provided commentary on broadcast media outlets including the BBC, CNN, Al-Jazeera, US National Public Radio. and the Australian Broadcasting Corporation National Radio.

-He has also written in Spanish for ABC and El Norte de Castilla and has been himself featured in the society pages of ABC and¡Hola! magazine (Spanish parent of Hello! magazine.)
+He has also written in Spanish for El Norte de Castilla and has been himself featured in the society pages of ABC.

-Conservation
+Naturalist and conservationist

-Fiske-Harrison has written on wolves and dogs, cattle and horses, and apes.
+Fiske-Harrison has written on wolves and dogs, cattle and horses.
 He often focuses on human perception of, and interaction with, animals.

 Wolves

-In September 2025 it was announced he was working on a book on wolves in the United States, collaborating with actor-director and photographer Camille Natta and fine art photographer David Yarrow.
+In September 2025 it was announced he was working on a book on wolves in the United States, collaborating with fine art photographer David Yarrow.